MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab01_Manage_Product_Catalog.md

 30. From the left menu, select **Products**.

 31. The products you created should show up on the **All Products, Families & Bundles** view.
 You can switch to this view by selecting the **&#709; dropdown icon** next to the default view title.
-You can use the **Filter by keyword** box to search for your prefix to find your products.